 Hindsight

-VHS essay film, experimental documentary
+VHS essay film, short documentary

-18 min, 2023
+18 min, 2024

 A look at the fragility of our roots, the impermanence of our cultures, and the transience of our freedoms through the lens of a traveling VHS camera in the late 1990s.
 Hindsight offers a visual meditation on the memories of two young Ukrainians emerging from the fall of the Iron Curtain.